BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 Virtually every stall in the consumer products mall had some form of fake SuperSonic hair-dryer, advertised amusingly as a "leaf-less blower".
 The SuperSonic is a design that Dyson popularised back in 2016, and while I do think it's fair game nearly a decade later for SuperSonic-inspired products to be sold by competitors, it does hurt to see exact replicas being sold at costs lower than what it costs Dyson to _make_ a hairdryer, often lacking many of the safety features that our products incorporate.

-While I do think that over-restrictive patent laws can harm consumer choice at times, I do believe that having some level of intellectual property protection is important.
+While I do believe that over-restrictive patent laws can harm consumer choice at times, I think that having some level of intellectual property protection is important.
 Having seen first-hand the amount of effort that went into the development of our products, it is sad to see that work being under-cut by direct copies that don't contribute anything novel to the product space.
 Ultimately I think that many people in the west have a stigma towards Chinese manufacturing that doesn't reflect the immense skill and work ethic that has driven its success.
-However as part of celebrating this success I would love to see stronger enforcement of counterfeit goods as part of the CCP's long-term manufacturing policy.
+However as part of celebrating this success I would love to see stronger enforcement of counterfeit goods as part of the CCP's long-term manufacturing strategy.

 ![Shenzhen Counterfeit Goods]({import.meta.env.VITE_IMAGE_BASE}/posts/Time_In_SEA-Shenzhen_Knockoffs.JPG)